The Scene

 The entire donated collection of Batavia artist Ed Dlugpolski’s work will be shown and available for purchase, starting in January, with proceeds to benefit Water Street Studios.

-The entire donated collection of Dlugpolski’s work will be shown and sold beginning in January, with proceeds to benefit Water Street Studios, whose mission is to make art accessible in the Fox Valley area.
+The entire donated collection of Dlugopolski’s work will be shown and sold beginning in January, with proceeds to benefit Water Street Studios, whose mission is to make art accessible in the Fox Valley area.

 Joyce donated the beautiful acrylic and charcoal works of art, which have been carefully cataloged and priced by friends of the late artist.